-Tune in as we listen to excerpts from Nobel Peach Prize winner, author and holocaust survivor, Elie Wiesel, Winston Churchill and Simon Wiesenthal – before diving into a full length conversation with holocaust survivor, Eva Olsson.
+Tune in as we listen to excerpts from Nobel Peace Prize winner, author, and Holocaust survivor, Elie Wiesel, Winston Churchill, and Simon Wiesenthal – before diving into a full-length conversation with Holocaust survivor, Eva Olsson.

 About Eva Olson

-Eva Ollson was born to a Jewish family, in Hungary in October 1924.
+Eva Ollson was born to a Jewish family in Hungary in October 1924.
 She is 92 years young (at the taping of this show).
 Her family was taken to the concentration camps, where she lost most of her family members.
-After coming to Canada and after 50 years of silence from the day of her liberation, Eva now spends her days speaking to both children and adults around the world about the holocaust and her experience in it.
-She holds an honourary doctorate from Nipissing University and Lakehead University and is the recipient of the Order of Ontario.
-As well as an honourary fellow of the Royal College of Physicians and Surgeons of Canada.
+After coming to Canada and after 50 years of silence from the day of her liberation, Eva now spends her days speaking to both children and adults around the world about the Holocaust and her experience in it.
+She holds an honorary doctorate from Nipissing University and Lakehead University and is the recipient of the Order of Ontario.
+As well as an honorary fellow of the Royal College of Physicians and Surgeons of Canada.

 Holocaust Survivor and Speaker, Eva Olsson

 Sites Referenced in the Show

 If you like our show, rate it on iTunes and go ahead and share it with your friends. https://itunes.apple.com/ca/podcast/the-nancy-duffy-show/id855797884?mt=2